cjimti/notes-elk/README.md

 # ELK Notes

-Notee on setup for local development of systems utilizing Elastic Search, Logstash, Kilbana.
+Notee on setup for local development of systems utilizing [Elastic Search][3], [Logstash][4], [Kilbana][5].
+We will also be using [Packetbeat][6] for gathering network data usefull for testing our ELK stack.

-I have been developing software on a Mac for over 15 years now and have been though quiate a few dev stacks, from the likes of MAMP and Vagrant/Virtualbox to hybrid development and production environments, VPNs and network mounted file systems.
+I have been developing software on a Mac for over 15 years now and have been though quite a few dev stacks, from the likes of MAMP and [Vagrant][1]/[Virtualbox][2] to hybrid development and production environments, VPNs and network mounted file systems.
 Thease days Docker has been a fantastically elegant solution for local development.
 Containers have allow me to replicate fairly sophisticated production systems quickly on my local Mac.

 ## Getting Started with ELK